The Brand Activism Playbook and Why It Stopped Working

 The lesson most brand managers drew: short-term boycott noise is just noise.
 The consumer base that loves the cause will buy more product than the consumer base that hates the cause will avoid it.
 And the media value of the controversy is enormous and free.

 That lesson was correct for Nike in 2018.
 It was extrapolated too broadly.
+The risk story behind Nike's success looks different when supply-chain context is included, as we cover in Nike's Kaepernick Campaign vs. Labor Audits.

 Bud Light's April 2023 partnership with Dylan Mulvaney, a transgender influencer, involved a personalized can sent to Mulvaney for a sponsored Instagram post.
 The post reached Mulvaney's 10 million Instagram followers.
 It was not a national campaign.
 It was a single influencer activation.